hxzhu9819/Variant_Calling/README.md

 ### Assign genotype likelihoods
 The recompute happens in the functions `marginalLikelihoods` in the file `/java/org/broadinstitute/hellbender/utils/genotyper/ReadLikelihoods.java`.

-For current version, there are two versions that decide which reads to recompute.
+For current version, there are two methods that decide which reads to recompute.
 * recompute the reads with worst bound gap
 * recompute the reads in the region one by one